machine mastery

 Frequently Asked Questions

-What is the default temperature on the Breville Barista Express?
+What is the default temperature on Breville Barista Express?

 Can I adjust between the preset settings?

-No—the Barista Express only allows adjustments in ±2°F increments.
-You cannot set 1°F steps or in-between values.
+No—Barista Express only allows ±2°F increments.
+You can’t set 1°F steps or in-between values.

-Why is my actual brew temperature lower than the setting?
+Why is actual brew temperature lower than the setting?

-This is normal.
-Water loses temperature as it travels from the boiler through the group head to your coffee.
-The setting is calibrated to account for this.
+Normal.
+Water loses heat traveling from boiler through group head to coffee.
+Settings are calibrated to account for this.

 Does temperature adjustment affect extraction time?

 Slightly.
-Higher temperatures can speed up extraction by a second or two, as hotter water extracts more efficiently.
+Higher temps can speed up extraction by a second or two—hotter water is more efficient.
 You may need to grind slightly coarser when increasing temperature.

 How often should I adjust temperature?